Increasing COVID-19 Vaccination Intentions: A Field Experiment on Psychological Ownership

 Note: Funding: None to declare

 Ethics Approval Statement: We received the ethical approvement of Zeppelin University, Friedrichshafen, Germany.

-Keywords: local government, psychological ownership, field experiment, COVID-19, vaccination
+Keywords: Psychological ownership, field experiment, COVID-19, vaccination, nudge

 JEL Classification: M38, H83, H41, I18